 Those are some of the realities surrounding skylights.
 There is no denying they create a really nice interior ambience, but they come with an energy cost and some physics problems in cold climates.
 If you are going to install one, knowing those challenges will help you rise to them.

 Any window or skylight is a breach in your building envelope, so great care should be taken for long term durability and performance.
-Below are some valuable tips for window installation from our video building guide.
+Below are some valuable tips for window installation.

 For a full rundown on How to Install windows & doors Correctly in LEED & Passive House, see here from the EcoHome Green Building Guides, north America's favourite sustainable construction tips website